colinsauze/git-novice/_episodes/14-supplemental-tortoisegit.md

 objectives:
 - "Understand how to use Git from Windows Explorer"
 keypoints:
-- "Make a commit using TortoiseGit""
+- "Make a commit using TortoiseGit"
 ---

 ![](../fig/tortoisegit-explorer.png)